 You will find a lot of information online about common subtypes of OCD.
 Understand it may be difficult for you to distinguish where you fit within the subtypes, but do not let this discourage you from getting help.

-Rituals change and evolve over the course of OCD because the brain depends on them to work to reduce the distress.
-If a previous ritual is no longer working, then the brain develops more complex rituals, or rules that must be followed.
+Rituals change and evolve over the course of OCD because the brain depends on them to work to reduce distress.
+If a previous ritual is no longer working, then the brain develops more complex rituals or rules that must be followed.

-Obsessive – Compulsive Disorder: OCD can be conceptualized fear.
-The rules of logic do not apply to this fear; the only rules that matter are those that reduce the distress and anxiety.
+OCD can be conceptualized as fear.
+The rules of logic do not apply to this fear; the only rules that matter are those that reduce distress and anxiety.